openownership/openownership.beta/README.md

 - Copy and paste the paths from the result into a new symbol in symbol-defs.svg
 - Add the viewBox attribute into the symbol from the SVG

-## Setting up a deploy preview

-1. You need to tell Netlify about the branch you want to deploy, as it only deploys from a whitelist.
-Go to: https://app.netlify.com/sites/open-ownership/settings/deploys#deploy-contexts and add it.
-2. Push code to github under the same branch name
-3. Go to https://app.netlify.com/sites/open-ownership/deploys to find your newly deployed branch

-Remember to delete the branch after you're done.

 ## Deploying changes to production

 1. Merge the branch you've been working on into `master`